-4.4.2 End-to-end Anonymity Quantification
+4.4.2 E2E Anonymity Quantification

-Our goal is now to estimate what anonymity can a user expect from our security goals and the studied existing attacks.
-We want especially to quantify the impact of an attacker running compromised relays-or being able to observe them-on the network.
+Our goal is now to estimate what anonymity can a user expects from our security goals and the studied existing attacks.
+Especially, we want to quantify the impact of an attacker running compromised relays - or being able to observe them - on the network.
 As we consider multiple sessions, we consider the anonymity provided by entry guards.

 First, we consider an attacker that wants to know if two users are communicating together.
-Such an attacker would need to break Relationship Anonymity.
-We refer to such an event as D_1 .
-Attacker \mathcal{A} would need to corrupt both receiver and sender entry guards, resulting in equation 4.3.
+Such an attacker would need to break our Relationship Anonymity security feature, we refer to this event as D_1 .
+Attacker \mathcal{A} would need to corrupt both receiver and sender entry guard, resulting in equation 4.3.